VA LGBTQ+ Health Program Patient Education, Resources, & Outreach Materials

 We Serve All Who Served

-This poster was developed to increase visibility of lesbian, day, bisexual and transgender Veterans at VHA.
-The tagline "We Serve All Who Served" underscores VA's non-discrimination policy, and honors the service history of LGBT Veterans.
+This poster was developed to increase visibility of LGBTQ+ Veterans at VHA.
+The tagline "We Serve All Who Served" underscores VA's non-discrimination policy, and honors the service history of LGBTQ+ Veterans.
 Download, print, and display the poster in common areas of your facility, including reception areas.
-The poster is available in English and Spanish.

 Connect.
 It Can Save a Life

-Veterans with lesbian, gay, bisexual, transgender (LGBT), or related identities may face unique health challenges— including a higher risk for mental health issues and suicidal ideation than their non-LGBT counterparts.
-If you are a Veteran with an LGBT or related identity, making sure your health care provider knows your sexual orientation and gender identity can improve your access to comprehensive care.
+LGBTQ+ Veterans may face unique health challenges— including a higher risk for mental health issues and suicidal ideation than their non-LGBTQ+ counterparts.
+If you are an LGBTQ+ Veteran, making sure your health care provider knows your sexual orientation and gender identity can improve your access to comprehensive care.
 VA is dedicated to offering all Veterans high-quality care in a safe, respectful environment.
 Being open with your provider about your identity helps VA support your whole health.

 - Veterans Crisis Line number is now 988 (press 1) to communicate with a caring, qualified VA responder standing by to help 24 hours a day, 7 days a week.